Antiarin: Cultural references

-The earliest known use of β-antiarin as an arrow poison was with the Li people in China, circa 581.
+The earliest known use of antiarins as an arrow poison was with the Li people in China, circa 581.
 Other cultures, such as the peoples of the Dayak tribe, Berusu, Punan, and Basap in Borneo, southeast Asia, have also used the sap of the upas tree for poisoned darts.
 Indigenous people would collect the sap in a bamboo fixture (or upas leaf if amount needed is small), then place over an open flame for a week.
 Extreme care was taken to make sure the sap does not boil over; to make sure the poison was not lost, small taste tests would be performed as the sap continues to be dehydrated.
-A sweet taste would indicate that the sugar arrangement (L-rhamnose) in beta-antiarin broke, thus ruining the potency of the poison and freeing the sugar into the sap.
-Final poisonous sap would be a dark black, metallic colour and have a bitter taste; this is usually achieved at the end of seven days.
+A sweet taste would indicate that the sugar group in β-antiarin had cleaved, thus ruining the potency of the poison and freeing the sugar into the sap.
+Final poisonous sap would be a dark black, metallic color and have a bitter taste; this is usually achieved at the end of seven days.
 The sap can then be used to coat the arrow tips, and its potency continues to be effective for years as long as care is taken to make sure the tip is not re-exposed to heat.
-Even hardened, stored poison could still be lethal when reconstructed with the root sap of Derris elliptica, or strychnos, or snake poison.
-The arrows could be used for hunting as well as defense; if the tissue surrounding the arrowhead was cut off and the meat cooked, the poison's L-rhamnose sugar would break off, rendering it useless.
+Even hardened, stored poison could still be lethal when reconstructed with the root sap of Derris elliptica, strychnos, or snake poison.
+The arrows could be used for hunting as well as defense; if the tissue surrounding the arrowhead was cut off and the meat cooked, the poison's sugar group would break off, rendering it harmless.